junxit/us-congress-bills-110/metadata.md

 - 2007-10-03 — The previous question was ordered on the amendment (A006) without objection. (consideration: CR H11201-11202)
 - 2007-10-03 — The previous question was ordered pursuant to the rule. (consideration: CR H11200)
 - 2007-10-03 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2007-10-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.